 Reduce your page size to best practice to be less than 500kb per page.

-Limit the number of page resources to 50 for best performance on mobile.
+Limit the number of page resources to 50 for the best performance on mobile.

-The roll out has started in June 2021 and will continue to August 2021.
+The rollout started in June 2021 and will continue until August 2021.